10 Best HVAC Companies in Iowa City, IA

 Check Credentials

-Choose an HVAC company with skilled technicians who have appropriate licensing and experience.
-In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the specific exam depends on what kind of equipment they intend to work with).
+It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
+HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

-In Iowa, HVAC contractors must be licensed by the Iowa Plumbing and Mechanical Systems Board and registered with the Iowa Division of Labor.
+HVAC contractors in Iowa must be licensed by the Iowa Plumbing and Mechanical Systems Board and registered with the Iowa Division of Labor.
 Contractors must be bonded and insured.
 An individual can be licensed as an apprentice, journeyperson, or master; apprentices and journeypersons must be supervised by a licensed master.
-Reviewing feedback on Google Reviews, Yelp, the Better Business Bureau (BBB), and similar sites can help your decision as well.
-Choose a company with stellar reviews and stories of positive experiences from customers.
+Reviewing feedback on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can help your decision as well.
+Choose a company with great reviews and reports of positive customer experiences.

 Understand Work Details

-Always make sure you understand what a company’s process looks like.
-When HVAC repairs are needed, ask your provider to specify which parts require replacement and why.
-Confirm that your technician will clean and test your system at the end of the job to verify proper operation.
-When replacing your HVAC, request that the company explain the new model, features, energy efficiency, estimated installation time, and brand.
-Before signing paperwork, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+Always make sure you know the details of a planned project.
+When HVAC repairs are required, your provider should detail which parts need replacement and why.
+Confirm that your technician will clean and test your system after repairs are done to ensure that it’s working properly.
+For replacement, ask the contractor to explain the new HVAC system brand, model, energy efficiency, features, and estimated installation time.
+Before starting the project, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

 Compare Warranties